Michael-Tech30/VaultHuntersMap/README.md

 On the web browser, visit http://localhost and at the homepage, enter your Minecraft name and click "Go to Map".
 On the map page, you can click the map to add a waypoint marker.

 ## Features
--Real-time tracking of player movement in Vault Hunters.
+- Real-time tracking of player movement in Vault Hunters.
--Web-based interface for ease of use.
+- Web-based interface for ease of use.
--Seamless integration with the modded Minecraft directory.
+- Seamless integration with the modded Minecraft directory.